WatchTheory/Alumni-Analysis/README.md

 ## Objective
-- To analyze the alumni dataset using Pandas to extract insights, perform data cleaning, and generate summary statistics,
+- To analyze the alumni dataset using Pandas to extract insights, perform data cleaning, and generate summary statistics

-## Data Dictionary

 ## Summary
+The data suggest that more `Males` will purse College Diploma, while only a faction of `females` will purse a College Diploma.
+However `females` have been showing a slight decrease in `Number of Gradutes per Year` suggest that females have taken a different and got married and have had kids.

 ## Key Visualization